Francesca-Corrao/RT1_Assignment2/README.md

   nodeA_client()
 ```
 #### nodeA_client() ####
-this is the function that start the action client, take the input from keyboard sernd to the action server and then cancel the goal if the user ask to.
+this is the function that start the action client, take the input from keyboard, send it to the action server and then cancel the goal if the user asks to.
 After the coordinates to reach are passed to it by writing some float on the shell when asked, to cancel the goal it look in the terminal in a non blocking way and when 'y' is written it cancel the goal.
 ``` python
 def nodeA_client();